Recovery Guarantees for Distributed-OMP: INTRODUCTION

-\section{Introduction}
+We study distributed schemes for high-dimensional sparse linear regression, based on orthogonal matching pursuit (\OMP).
+Such schemes are particularly suited for settings where a central fusion center is connected to end machines, that have both computation and communication limitations.
+We prove that under suitable assumptions, distributed-\OMP schemes recover the support of the regression vector with communication per machine linear in its sparsity and logarithmic in the dimension.
+Remarkably, this holds even at low signal-to-noise-ratios, where individual machines are unable to detect the support.
+Our simulations show that distributed-\OMP schemes are competitive with more computationally intensive methods, and in some cases even outperform them.

+\section{INTRODUCTION}

-Sparse linear regression and feature selection are common problems in machine learning, statistics and signal processing \citep{hastie2015statistical}.
-A common task is to identify, out of a large set of explanatory variables, a small subset which is most informative for a given prediction problem.
+Sparse linear regression is a fundamental problem in machine learning, statistics and signal processing.
+Indeed, sparsity is a natural and widely applied modeling assumption in high dimensional settings.
+A sparsity assumption gives rise to the variable selection problem, of identifying a small subset of variables which are most informative for a given prediction problem.
+We consider the popular sparse linear regression model with random noise,